gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency substitution rules (i)

 Previous versions of Gradle allowed an external dependency to be replaced with another using a ['Dependency Resolve Rule'](https://docs.gradle.org/1.4/release-notes#dependency-resolve-rules).
-With the introduction of 'Dependency Substitution Rules' this behaviour has been enhanced and extended to allow external dependencies and project dependencies to be replaced interchangeably.
+With the introduction of 'Dependency substitution rules' this behaviour has been enhanced and extended to allow external dependencies and project dependencies to be replaced interchangeably.

 When combined with a configurable Gradle settings file, these dependency substitution rules permit some powerful new ways of working with Gradle: